 Then, I had a serious blowup argument with my adult step-daughter.
 I got mad at her for something that, to a neurotypical, would seem trivial.
 A week later, I was approached by her and her mother (my late wife) who wanted to sit down with me to have a “family talk.”

 I didn’t think it was about the argument as I already apologized.
 We all sat down and had what seemed to be a very difficult conversation for them.
 They were both crying because my step-daughter was afraid of how I would react:

 “I think you have… something.”

 You see, she listened to a podcast where the guest described similar behavioural patterns.
 She said it reminded her of me.
 However, the guest had autism.
 (Autism and ADHD share many common symptoms and traits.)

 So for 10 years, the possibility was always in the back of my mind.
-I did a variety of online tests ⏤ which are as trustworthy as stock predictions made by a pet astrologer while rubbing healing crystals ⏤ that said there's a 79% chance I was neurodivergent.
+I did a variety of online tests ⏤ some of which are as trustworthy as stock predictions made by a pet astrologer while rubbing healing crystals ⏤ that said there’s a 79% chance I was neurodivergent.

 After a decade, I finally decided to get officially tested only for curiosity.

 When I was told I had ADHD, it wasn’t what I expected.
 At first, I was kind of bummed out about it.
 But after immersing myself into the world of ADHD and its symptoms, challenges, tell-tale signs, and so forth, a rush of “aha!” moments came to me.